hame25/blog/README.md

 Currently the only browser to support Early Hints is Chrome from version 103.
 Firefox looks to have [some work in progress](https://bugzilla.mozilla.org/show_bug.cgi?id=1407355) contributing towards supporting it.

 There are some constraints in its usage.
 Probably the most noticable when you start playing is that Chrome will ignore hints sent over HTTP/1.1 or earlier.
-They are also ignored if they are sent on an iframe navigation or if its sent on a subresource request.
+They are also ignored if they are sent on an iframe navigation or when they are sent on a subresource request.
 Alongside this it currently is supporting just `preconnect` and `preload`.

 From a server perspective node.js shipped support recently in [v18.11.0](https://nodejs.org/en/blog/release/v18.11.0/) for http and http2 on the server response object.